asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

     @Transactional
     public boolean deleteVideos() {
+        // delete all entries from storage
         videoRepository.deleteAllInBatch();
         return videoRepository.count() == 0;
     }

     @Transactional
     public boolean deleteVideo(Long target) {
-        videoRepository.deleteById(target);
+        // delete a video by a non null id videoRepository.deleteById(target);
         return videoRepository.findById(target).isPresent();
     }

     @Transactional
-    public VideoModel addVideo(String name) {
+    public VideoModel addVideo(VideoModel video) {
-        VideoEntity newSavedVideo = new VideoEntity(name, "");
+        // a video entity created based on a full or partial video model, depending on what is required in
+        // the data base model like the video name for sure is required, while the description not really VideoEntity newSavedVideo = new VideoEntity(video.name(), video.description());
         newSavedVideo = videoRepository.save(newSavedVideo);
         return VideoConverter.convertFrom(newSavedVideo);
     }
 }
 ```

-The usage of the transactional annotation above is really mandatory when the function encompasses more than one
+The usage of the `@Transactional` annotation above is really mandatory when the function encompasses more than one
-calls to the database, even if some of them are non mutating the state like the ones that are responsible for
+calls or operations to the database, even if some of them are not mutating the state like the ones that are responsible for
 finding entities, it is advised that these are compactly wrapped in a transaction.

 `Transactions provide an atomic all or nothing execution, the idea is that certain actions against the database have